juliensagot/ModularTableViewController/README.md

 ### Motivation
 Creating a static `UITableViewController` is pretty straightforward but become really messy when you have a lot of sections.<br>
-This sample project aims to solve that issue by providing a solution to delegate data source & delegate methods to section controllers without requiring another DSL.<br>
+This sample project aims to solve that issue by providing **a solution to delegate data source & delegate methods to section controllers without requiring another DSL**.<br>
-Having an object managing each section of the tableView brings you a lot of modularity.
+Having an object managing each section of the tableView brings you a lot of **modularity**.

 This is what we're going to build: